 - College in the High School (CiHS) is a concurrent enrollment program.
 Students enroll in college courses at their high school.
 The course is taught by a high school instructor approved by the appropriate college/university academic leadership and who meets the minimum qualifications for instructors teaching the course on campus.
 Students earn college and high school credit when they complete the course.
 The credit and grades students earn will be transcribed on their permanent college transcript.
-All of Washington’s public four-year college and universities accept College in the High School credit.
-Three public four-year universities offer Running Start programs: Central Washington University, Eastern Washington University and University of Washington Seattle.
+All of Washington’s public four-year college and universities accept college credit earned through College in the High School coursework.
+Three public four-year universities offer College in the High School programs: Central Washington University, Eastern Washington University and University of Washington Seattle.

 - Advanced Placement (AP) is a college preparatory program with exam.
 Students enroll in Advanced Placement high school courses.
 The course is taught by a high school teacher.
 Students earn high school credit when they complete the course.
-Students may earn college credit depending on their exam score on a standardized exam.
-All of Washington’s public four-year college and universities accept Advanced Placement credit.
+Students may earn college credit depending on their exam score on a standardized AP exam.
+All of Washington’s public four-year college and universities award college credit for qualifying AP exams scores.

 - Cambridge International (CI) is a college preparatory program with exam.
 Students enroll in Cambridge International high school courses.
 The course is taught by a high school teacher.
 Students earn high school credit when they complete the course.
 Students may earn college credit depending on their exam score on a standardized exam.
-All of Washington’s public four-year college and universities accept Cambridge International credit.
+All of Washington’s public four-year college and universities award college credit for qualifying Cambridge International grades.

 - International Baccalaureate (IB) is a college preparatory program with exam.
 Students enroll in International Baccalaureate high school courses.
 The course is taught by a high school teacher.
 Students earn high school credit when they complete the course.
 Students may earn college credit depending on their exam score on a standardized exam and may earn additional credit for the International Baccalaureate Diploma.
-All of Washington’s public four-year college and universities accept International Baccalaureate credit.
+All of Washington’s public four-year college and universities award college credit for qualifying accept International Baccalaureate exam scores.

-- Career and Technical Education (CTE) Dual Credit is a concurrent enrollment program.
+- Career and Technical Education (CTE) Dual Credit is an articulated credit program.
 CTE Dual Credit courses have articulation agreements with aligned college level courses.
 Students earn college credit while at their high school or skill center by meeting course competencies.
 The course is taught by a qualified high school teacher, and students earn high school credit upon course completion.
 Transcription processes vary by agreement.
-Students application of credit earned may vary depending upon the degree pathway pursued.
+Students’ application of credit earned may vary depending upon the degree pathway pursued.
 Transferability of CTE dual credit courses are variable and students should check with the college or university that they hope to attend after high school.

 What is the Value of Dual Credit?